Primary Section classes

 Good manners and carefully-defined and consistently-applied standards are an important aspect of our approach in the Primary Section.

-Horizontal and vertical planning and consistency is assured by a team of Coordinators for Numeracy, Literacy, IPC, ICT and PSHE across all Preschool and Primary classes, and by a Preschool Coordinator and Assistant Head (Primary) across all subjects.
+Horizontal and vertical planning is assured by a team of Coordinators for Numeracy, Literacy, IPC, ICT and PSHE across all Preschool and Primary classes, and by a Preschool Coordinator and Assistant Head (Primary) across all subjects.